-It is estimated that primary cooling during continuous casting of steel in the mold removes about 40 pct of the total superheat and about 30 pct of the total sensible heat.^[11] The surface heat-transfer coefficient typically decreases down the length of the mold from a peak value of 1500 to 2000 W m-2 K-1 at the meniscus to about 600 to 800 W m-2 K^{-1[22]} near the mold bottom.
-Many strand defects, such as transverse midface and corner cracks, can be directly attributed to factors that control primary heat transfer in the mold, including oscillation marks, improper mold lubrication, metal level fluctuations in the mold, and improper mold taper.^[35,36]
+It is estimated that primary cooling during continuous casting of steel in the mold removes about 40% of the total superheat, and about 30% of the total sensible heat^[11].
+The axial heat transfer coefficient typically decreases down the length of the mold from a peak value of 1500-2000 $Wm^{-2}K^{-1}$ at the meniscus to about 600-800 $Wm^{-2}K^{-1}$ [21] near mold bottom.
+Many strand defects, such as transverse mid face and corner cracks, can be directly attributed to factors that control primary heat transfer in the mold, including oscillation marks, improper mold lubrication, metal level fluctuations in the mold, and improper mold taper^[34, 35].

-Primary cooling in the mold accounts for only about 20 pct of the total heat extracted^[37] from the solidifying ingot during the DC casting of aluminum alloys, but it still has a critical influence on the ingot surface microstructure and roughness.^[38] The heat extracted by primary cooling determines the surface temperature of the ingot at the point of exit from the mold.
-This subsequently influences the mode of boiling water heat transfer (film/nucleate boiling) below the mold,^[39] as discussed later (in Section B).
-The peak heat-transfer coefficient reported for aluminum contacting a chilled mold ranges from 2000 to 4000 W m-2 K-1.^[40] By comparison, in the air gap, the heat-transfer coefficient may be as low as 150 W m-2 K-1.^[41]
+Primary cooling in the mold accounts for only about 20% of the total heat extracted^[36] from the solidifying ingot during the D.C. casting of aluminum alloys, but it still has a critical influence on the ingot surface microstructure and roughness^[37].
+The heat extracted by primary cooling determines the surface temperature of the ingot at the point of exit from the mold.
+This subsequently influences the mode of boiling water heat transfer (film/nucleate boiling) below the mold^[38], as discussed later.
+The peak heat transfer coefficient reported for aluminum contacting a chilled mold ranges from 2000-4000 Wm-2K^{-1[39]}.
+By comparison, in the air gap, the heat transfer coefficient may be as low as approximately 150 Wm-2K-1 in the air gap^[40].

-In DC casting, the molten aluminum quickly freezes at the meniscus to form a thick solid shell, owing to the higher thermal conductivity, thermal diffusivity, and contraction coefficient of aluminum, relative to steel.
-As mentioned earlier, the low Péclet number in DC casting allows the chill water below the mold to remove heat from aluminum still inside the mold.
+In D.C. casting, the molten aluminum quickly freezes at the meniscus to form a thick solid shell, owing to the higher thermal conductivity, thermal diffusivity and contraction coefficient of aluminum, relative to steel.
+As mentioned earlier, the low Péclet number in D.C. casting allows the chill water below the mold to remove heat from aluminum still inside the mold.
 Combined with the lack of mold taper, this causes the air gap to form very near to the meniscus and to extend over most of the mold.
-The extent of the solid shell inside the mold is referred to as the upstream conduction distance (UCD).^[3] If the meniscus level inside the mold is too high (refer to Figure 7(a)^[42]), the larger UCD, and corresponding longer wider air gap, allows nonuniform reheating of the shell surface to cause surface composition variations due to macrosegregation, and even exudation, where solute penetrates through the local thin regions of the partially solidified shell.
-Subsequent freezing of solute droplets likely caused the lumps in Figure 4(b).
-Furthermore, local reduction of cooling rates produces unfavorable microstructures, such as large grain size and dendrite arm spacing.^[28]

-On the other hand, if the meniscus level is too low (refer to Figure $7(b)^{[42]}$), the smaller UCD can cause the meniscus to freeze.
-As new liquid flows over the frozen meniscus, a fold is formed and the ingot surface emerging from the mold has a rippled/lapped appearance, such as shown in Figure 4(b).
+The extent of the solid shell inside the mold is referred to as the upstream conduction distance $(UCD)^{[3]}$.
+If the meniscus level inside the mold is too high (refer to Figure 7(a)^[41]), the larger UCD, and corresponding longer wider air gap, allows non-uniform reheating of the shell surface to cause surface composition variations due to macro-segregation, and even exudation, where solute penetrates through the local thin regions of the partially solidified shell.
+Subsequent freezing of solute droplets likely caused the lumps in Figure 4(a).
+Furthermore, local reduction of cooling rates produces unfavorable microstructures, such as large grain size and dendrite arm spacing^[27].
+On the other hand, if the meniscus level is too low (refer to Figure 7(b)^[41]), the smaller UCD can cause the meniscus to freeze.
+As new liquid flows over the frozen meniscus, a fold is formed and the ingot surface emerging from the mold has a rippled/lapped appearance, such as shown in Figure 4(a).
 These defects can ultimately lead to transverse cracking during subsequent processing, so an optimum UCD is always desired.
-Mold flux is not needed to protect the top surface in DC casting because the molten aluminum quickly oxidizes to form a protective layer of alumina.
-Instead, lubricating oil is applied to prevent sticking and also to reduce the amount of heat that flows through the mold wall,^[3] as also done in steel billet casting when surface quality is not a concern.^[3]
+Mold flux is not needed to protect the top surface in D.C. casting because the molten aluminum quickly oxidizes to form a protective layer of alumina.
+Instead, lubricating oil is applied to prevent sticking and also to reduce the amount of heat that flows through the mold wall^[3], as also done in steel billet casting when surface quality is not a concern ^[3].